St Dominic’s College Diverse Learning

 When required, itinerant teachers from varying organisations are accessed to advise and assist students with specific disabilities such as hearing and vision loss.
 Reasonable adjustments in the learning environment ensure high quality learning for students with specific needs.

-Student personal plans are formulated during Term 1 for identified students.
+Student personal plans are formulated early in the year for identified students.
 These plans are developed in conjunction with members of the Diverse Learning staff, parents, the student as well as representative class teachers.
 Personal Plans are designed to guide students and teaching staff with strategies to help produce the best academic gains for the student, as well as promote their social and emotional wellbeing.

 NCCD